dienmai123/Base-Conversion/README.md

 # Base-Conversion
 Converting any base number to a desired base

-App created to help convert any number from one base to another base.
-Accept any number or letter from  'A' - 'Z'.
-It will first convert the input String from the initial base into a BigInteger (in base 10) then Convert that base-10 BigInteger into a String representation of that value in the desired target base
+* Developed a versatile base conversion application that can process numerical inputs in any base, including characters from 'A' to 'Z'.
+Implemented efficient algorithms to convert input strings to base-10 BigIntegers and then to the desired target base, resulting in accurate and efficient base conversion.